How to Choose a Travel Nursing Assignment

 Working at a Prestigious Facility

 Travel nurses have the opportunity to work at some of the greatest hospitals and teaching facilities in the country without having to make a permanent move.
-For a lot of travelers, they keep a list of prestigious facilities or skills they want to sharpen as their compass when choosing an assignment.
+A lot of travelers keep a list of prestigious facilities or skills they want to sharpen as their compass when choosing an assignment.
 Research the hospital and ask questions during your interview, which we cover here, but mostly think about your day-to-day tasks as a nurse and what your non-negotiables are.
 TNAA traveler Ben tries to choose facilities based on what charting system they use, so while his environment changes, how he does his work doesn’t.
 However, he is willing to compromise a charting system for a prestigious facility.
 It’s important to figure out what and where you’re willing to compromise.

 How to Accept an Assignment With Confidence

 Take the criteria above and any other factors that are important to you – such as duration of assignment or proximity to home – and plug them into a decision-making worksheet.
 This process allows you to weigh all options according to a point value so you can easily compare opportunities based on your priorities.

 The key to making a good decision about your next assignment as a travel nurse is knowing what is important to you and following a logical decision-making process that will help you honestly evaluate the opportunity.
 This helps guard against “buyer’s remorse” or making an “in the heat of the moment” decision and ending up with an assignment that you truly won’t be happy with.
 If you don’t get your first pick for a travel nursing assignment, don’t fret.
 Your second and third options may be better than you imagined and by following this process you’ll feel comfortable taking any of them.